Why Android Developers Should Prefer Android Studio Over Eclipse?

 Stability of System

-Failure to get the desirable criterions in Eclipse results in a crash and becoming unresponsive.
+- Failure to get the desirable criteria in Eclipse results in a crash and becoming unresponsive.

-Android Studio, on the other hand, arrives with lesser bugs.
-It offers more stable performance than Eclipse.
+- Android Studio, on the other hand, arrives with lesser bugs.
+It offers a more stable performance than Eclipse.

 You might require 1 – 2 minutes for compiling the release version of Eclipse’s complex projects.
 However, the same project can be compiled within 30 seconds in Android Studio.